Regulation

 Law: State gambling statutes + police power

-Legal hook: 10th Amendment — states regulate health, safety, morals
+Legal hook: 10th Amendment authority over health, safety, and morals

 State position: prediction markets look and operate like gambling — users risk money on uncertain outcomes for profit.